top of page

 Our Plan

-It is our legacy, which began with the former Calvary Presbyterian Church.
-From our current building at East 79th Street and Euclid Avenue, Calvary for decades had ministries aimed at meeting spiritual as well as community needs.
-In 2013, Calvary and Glenville New Life Community Church merged to form New Life At Calvary.
-The legacy continues.
+Our legacy began with the former Calvary Presbyterian Church, which for decades aimed at meeting spiritual, as well as, community needs from our current location at East 79th Street and Euclid Avenue.
+In 2013, Calvary merged with Glenville New Life Community Church to form New Life At Calvary.
+The legacy continues!

-Our plan for the NLAC Sanctuary includes replacing the roof and restoring 36 historical stained-glass windows.
+Our goals for the Restoration include replacing the roof and restoring 36 historical stained-glass windows.
 We also intend to replace the heating system and the gym roof, restore the North Tower, and fix our exterior masonry walls to address major deterioration issues.

 Paying for repairs and restoration will be costly because the church is a historical building.
 The Romanesque stone church was designed by Charles F. Schweinfurth, Cleveland’s preeminent architect of the late 1800s.
 Some of the stained-glass windows were crafted by Louis Comfort Tiffany and John LaFarge.
 Calvary was the first church in Cleveland to build a gym, which dates at least to 1900.